kctess5/range_libc/README.md

 ### Compressed Directional Distance Transform (CDDT/PCDDT) (ours)

 The Compressed Directional Distance Transform (CDDT) algorithm uses a compressed data structure to represent map geometry in a way which allows for fast queries.
 An optional pruning step removes unneeded elements in the data structure for slightly faster operation (PCDDT).
-For a full description of the algorithm, see the associated paper (link coming soon).
+For a full description of the algorithm, see the associated paper: [http://arxiv.org/abs/1705.01167](http://arxiv.org/abs/1705.01167)

 #### Pseudocode: